 Mr Hopkins explained: “We prepare our students for adulthood and working life.
 We want people to have every opportunity to develop their skills to enable them to have a good career.
 We are preparing our students for the future and work with employers to do this.”

 Catering and Hospitality students at SDC have the opportunity to work with local restaurants.
 Kings Bistro and Restaurant, the on-site venue at Eastbourne campus, is open to the public and also used for charity dinners organised, catered and hosted by students.
 This taste of real work environment with practical experience and a chance to meet industry professionals maximises students’ chance of moving into work at the end of study.
 Jamie Oliver started his culinary career as an apprentice and look at him now!

-Same is true of sports facilities, with many local groups making good use of the college’s impressive indoor hall and outdoor track.
+Same is true of sports facilities, with many local groups making good use of the college’s impressive indoor sports hall and outdoor track.
 This is located on the Eastbourne campus and is a joint project between the college, borough and county councils and Sport England.
-Local primary schools also invited in for a sports festival every year, organised and led by college students.
-Members of the public can take advantage of facilities including hair salon and beauty therapy rooms.
+Local primary schools are also invited in for a sports festival every year, organised and led by college students.
+Members of the public can take advantage of on-site facilities including hair salon and beauty therapy rooms.

-Sussex Downs College is proud of its award-winning students on all levels, who win national awards, gain sporting recognition and win medals in regional competitions.
+SDC is proud of its award-winning students on all levels, who win national awards, gain sporting recognition and win medals in regional competitions.